Hassanmahmood4/Hassanmahmood4/README.md

 ⸻

 About me
-	•	Passion for C++ and structured, performance-minded programs
+	•	Passion for AI and structured, performance-minded programs
 	•	Strong interest in Data Structures & Algorithms and algorithmic problem solving
 	•	Focus on problem solving, system building, and code that stays clear as projects grow